Jiajma/BLCNet/README.md

 ### Ratio Image Construction

-To characterize the distribution of the estimated speckle component after despeckling, we construct a **ratio image**:
+To describe the speckle component implied by a despeckling result, we construct a **ratio image**:

 $$
 R = \frac{Y}{\hat{X}+\varepsilon},